Media Hermes

 The newest journalistic metaphor is called "individuated news".
 Coined by Peter Vandevanter, vice president of targeted products for Denver-based Media News Group.
 Yes, the metaphor is still used with quotation marks, a weak signal of a work in progress.

-The Washington Times Vandevanter coined the very metaphor "after years of research into a challenge threatening the entire newspaper industry".
+According to The Washington Times Vandevanter coined the very metaphor "after years of research into a challenge threatening the entire newspaper industry".
 "Individuated news" can be defined as "delivering custom news products to paying customers in cost-effective ways".

 Just one more example from the history of media technology.
 The invention of radio was first used like telegraph - only for the one-to-one messages.
 Telegraph was so powerful as a concept at that time that it prohibited the companies who owned the patents for the new invention to foresee the new one-to-many model.